51Degrees/specifications/device-detection-specification/part2/pipeline-elements/device-detection-cloud.md

 - a timeout value for requests (by default 100 seconds)
 - a cache - (by default, no cache, however it is strongly recommended that the engine is configured with a cache)
-- properties of interest - note that it is the resource key that controls what the 51Degrees server populates in its response.
-Configuration restricts what is copied from the response into FlowData.
-- other values may be configured a discussed in <span style="color:yellow">if
-- not here, where?</span>
+- other values may be configured as discussed in <span style="color:yellow">if not here, where?</span>

-## Device Detection Cloud Engine Configuration

-There are no configuration options associated with this engine.

-## Sample configuration

-# Engine